 - 10.1.1 The Council has a maximum number of hackney carriages/taxis that are able to be licenced to one hundred (100).
 This restriction has been in place for a number of years.
-The Council routinely monitors the restriction via an unmet demand survey, carried out every three years. - 10.1.2 The last unmet demand survey was undertaken in 2017.
-Due to the effects of the Coronavirus pandemic in 2020 and subsequent effects on the public's behaviour, a survey was not conducted in 2020 or 2021.
-In November/December 2022, an unmet demand survey has been conducted and the findings identify - 10.1.3 No powers exist for licensing authorities to limit the number of private hire vehicles that they licence.
+The Council routinely monitors the restriction via an unmet demand survey, carried out every three years. - 10.1.2 No powers exist for licensing authorities to limit the number of private hire vehicles that they licence.